manalGuyez2/projet_Fin_etude/public/vendors/bootstrap/site/docs/4.3/getting-started/build-tools.md

 ## Troubleshooting

-Should you encounter problems with installing dependencies, uninstall all previous dependency versions (global and local).
+Should you encounter problems with installing dependencies, uninstall all Précédent dependency versions (global and local).
 Then, rerun `npm install`.

 [autoprefixer]: https://github.com/postcss/autoprefixer